 A Celebration of Life was held Saturday, February 15, 2020 at 1:00 p.m. from RD Family Funeral Chapel, Weyburn, SK with Pastor Greg Bright officiating.
 Luncheon was held at RD Family Funeral Chapel, Weyburn, SK.
 Interment will take place at a later date at Souris Valley Memorial Gardens, Estevan, SK.

 For family and friends so wishing, charitable donations in memory of Darcy may be made to the Weyburn Humane Society, P.O.
 Box 1062, Weyburn, SK, S4H 2L3 or the Weyburn Salvation Army Food Bank, #8 ~ 4th Street NE, Weyburn, SK, S4H 0X7.

-To send flowers to Darcy's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Darcy Scott Berg, please visit our floral store.